 4. Do I have to use all-purpose flour to feed my sourdough starter?

-You can also feed a sourdough starter with bread flour or organic flour.
+You can feed a sourdough starter with bread flour or organic flour.
 You’ll just want to avoid bleached flour.

 You can surely switch your starter to a wholegrain (wholemeal) flour (or a combination) if that suits your baking preferences or gives your bread certain characteristics you’re after.
 Common flours to use would be whole wheat or rye flour.